 Visa Card History

-Visa’s history began in 1958 with the launch of Bank of America’s BankAmericard in San Francisco, CA. An unsolicited “drop” of 60,000 BankAmericards sparked the initial success of the program.
+Visa’s history began in 1958 with the launch of Bank of America’s BankAmericard in San Francisco, CA. An unsolicited “drop” of 60,000 BankAmericards sparked the program’s initial success.
 In 1970, a law was passed to prevent such drops.

 The card was later re-branded, along with a consortium of other cards, under the name of Visa.
 At that time, Visa USA and Visa International were also established.

-If you have traveled for an extended period of time, you may have needed a visa, such as a work visa.
+If you have traveled for an extended period, you may have needed a visa, such as a work visa.
 This type of visa is the inspiration for the Visa credit card; it refers to universal acceptance around the world.

 How Visa Card Works

 Visa card works by having an issuer with which Visa communicates.
-When you swipe, insert, or tap your card, transaction information is sent to the card issuer.
+Transaction information is sent to the card issuer when you swipe, insert, or tap your card.
 The issuer then sends that data to Visa, which in turn sends back an approval (or denial).
 Finally, that information is sent back to the merchant.

 Visa does the majority of the work on the transaction side.
 So what is the benefit for the card issuer?
 Of course, they are the ones that charge interest on your card balances.
 If you carry over a balance month-to-month, your card issuer is the one who cashes in on those interest charges.